With $500 in your pocket, you’ve got some room to start playing with some big boy brands.

-This guitar may not be screaming with all the bells and whistles, but it sure has high quality where you want to see it.
+This acoustic guitar may not be screaming with all the bells and whistles, but it sure has high quality where you want to see it.
 It’s why this guitar has stayed near the top of the ranks for such a long time and is one of the best under $500.

 Made with a pressure-tested solid cedar top and laminate wild cherry back and sides, it sings with honest tone, rich sustain, and a pleasant chiming ring.
 There’s no room for tinny-sounding notes when you’re dealing with Seagull.
 They make their guitars with the finest craftsmanship that North America can provide.

 It holds its value for a long time, and it’s a guitar that you simply can’t outgrow.
 This is a lifetime keeper whether it’s your first-time buy or first Seagull buy.

 Yamaha FG850 Acoustic Guitar

 - Mahogany Back & Sides

 You can’t go wrong with Yamaha, and at some point in an aspiring musician’s life, they’ve handled and mastered a Yamaha guitar somewhere down the line.
 They’re often a brand that beginners tend to lean towards for their guitar diversity and low prices, but they also know how to deliver mid-range quality for those looking for the best under 500 dollars.

 The FG850 is new to the FG series, and it features their advanced scalloped X bracing, solid mahogany top, and full-size dreadnought body.
 As is usual for Yamaha, they offer this guitar in multiple finish options with spruce tops, but this is the only model with a mahogany soundboard.

 Its dark-stained appeal may resemble every other brown guitar, but when you strum it, you can hear the difference.
 Perhaps because it’s a Yamaha.

 Ibanez Artwood AW4000 Acoustic Guitar